livechat/chat.io-API-docs/v0.2/customer-chat-api/_index.md

 Client should implement server pinging or connection will be closed after about one minute of inactivity.
 If [control frame ping](https://tools.ietf.org/html/rfc6455#section-5.5.2) is unavailable (web browsers), client should use protocol message with action `ping`.

 ### Authentication
 Customer authentication is store in cookies.
-All cookies are secure and http-only .
+All cookies are secure and http-only.

 | Cookie name | Type |
 |--------|------------------|